JPNaude/X-MimeTypes/Readme.md

 ```

 Someone out there will know what it is, and in time internal files can be grouped into their own <mine-type> elements.

+We use all lowercase characters to describe the vendor's name and product for consistancy.

 Using The Database
 ------------------